 2019 was a year of learning how to implement the XiO Cloud SCADA system.
 The system began operation in December 2018 and on February 17, 2019, a deep freeze damaged the control valve on the 6-inch Bypass Line, which put the XiO system out of service.
 The control valve was replaced but there were other operational and equipment issues that required the Big Bear MWD staff to manually oversee the control system to keep Station B in compliance.
 On December 2, 2019 all problems with XiO SCADA system appeared to be resolved.
+In October of 2020 XiO was having trouble keeping flows steady at Station B. Big Bear MWD determined that manual setting of the flows in the 6-inch Bypass Line would create a more accurate flow at Station B.

-During 2020, the Exhibit A Flow Compliance Plan requirements at Station B were met on all days.
-The Revised Flow Compliance Plan flow requirements at Station B were higher in some months and the number of days of non-compliance in 2020 was 6 days.
+During 2021, the Exhibit A Flow Compliance Plan requirements at Station B were met on all, except 5 days.
+The Revised Flow Compliance Plan flow requirements at Station B were higher in some months and the number of days of non-compliance in 2021 was 11 days.
 On these days there were operational issues that resulted in flows that were a little below the requirements.
-Meeting the Flow Compliance requirements at Station B kept the flows at Station A in compliance with the SWRCB requirements.
+Meeting the Flow Compliance requirements at Station B kept the flows at Station A in compliance with the SWRCB requirements, except for periods in April, May, and June when the measured flows at Station A were just below the requirements.

-The next step for Big Bear MWD is to review the flow and release data collected over the past 13 years and recommend a final Flow Compliance Plan for Station B to the SWRCB that will require flows at Station B that will meet the flow needs at Station A and to eliminate the flow measurement facility at Station A. In 2021, Big Bear MWD will be in discussions with the SWRCB to amend SWRCB Order No. 95-4 to make this change.
+The next step for Big Bear MWD is to review the flow and release data collected over the past 14 years and recommend a final Flow Compliance Plan for Station B to the SWRCB that will require flows at Station B that will meet the flow needs at Station A and to eliminate the flow measurement facility at Station A. In 2022, Big Bear MWD will be in discussions with the SWRCB to amend SWRCB Order No. 95-4 to make this change.